 THE WELSH 3000s CHALLENGE

-The Welsh 3000s challenge is a classic of the UK and of Snowdonia National Park.
-In order to complete the Welsh 3000s Challenge you are required to have been at the top of all 15 of the mountains over 3000 ft in Wales.
-This is one of the hardest UK mountain challenges and you should be of a high fitness level and be happy on rough ground moving quickly.
+The Welsh 3000s Challenge is a classic of the UK and of Snowdonia National Park.
+In order to complete the Welsh 3000s Challenge, you will be required to summit all 15 of the mountains over 3000ft in Wales This is one of the hardest UK mountain challenges, and in order to undertake it you should be of a high fitness level and be happy on rough ground moving quickly.